Gozala/workspace/pages/purity of content addressing dilemma.md

 - What should one see when they access [ipfs://bafybeicaokx57ayyfig6e6zo6mxqzkxxc5m4ffghi65tgsuk6ftadby7fu](https://ipfs.io/ipfs/bafybeicaokx57ayyfig6e6zo6mxqzkxxc5m4ffghi65tgsuk6ftadby7fu) ?
-- On one hand anything that hashes
+- Anything other a thing producing that hash seems antithetical to